Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 A last will and testament is a legal document that a person creates before dying.
 It specifies what they want to do with their assets after death.
 It may also contain their notes dedicated to friends, family, and associates.

 The duchess did not leave any last will and testament.
 Now her kids are fighting over her massive wealth.

 8. Invasion of Privacy

-An action is an invasion of privacy if it makes someone lose his or her right to confidentiality, personal space, and time.
-Invasion of privacy is considered a legal offense and thus punishable by law.
+An action is an invasion of privacy if it makes someone lose their right to confidentiality, personal space, and time.
+Invasion of privacy is considered a legal offense and is thus punishable by law.

-The paparazzo was charged with invasion of privacy after he snapped pictures of an exposed actress sunbathing in her mansion’s pool.
+The paparazzo was charged with invasion of privacy after he snapped pictures of an exposed actress sunbathing beside her mansion’s pool.

 9. Grace Period

 A grace period is the period of time that immediately comes after a deadline for paying a bill.
 Normally, we can pay a bill without interest and penalties during a grace period, which usually runs for about 30 days.